hayatkhan8660-maker/hayatu.github.io/_pages/about.md

     <h3 style="margin: 0;">Cascaded Deep Reinforcement Learning-Based Multi-Revolution Low-Thrust Spacecraft Orbit-Transfer</h3>
     <p style="margin: 5px 0 0 0;"><i>IEEE Access</i></p>
     <p style="margin: 5px 0 0 0;"> <small> we introduce a cascaded deep reinforcement learning (DRL) model to guide a low-thrust spacecraft towards the desired orbit by determining an appropriate thrust direction at each
                 state.
-To ensure mission requirements, a gradient-aided reward function incorporating the orbital elements, guides the DRL agent to obtain the optimal flight time. </small> </p>
+To ensure mission requirements, a gradient-aided reward function incorporating the orbital elements, guides the DRL agent to obtain the optimal flight time.
+The obtained results demonstrate that our proposed approach yields optimal or near-optimal time-efficient spacecraft orbit-raising.  </small> </p>
   </div>
 </div>